Glasstap Home Log In Trainers' Library Trainers' Images Trainers' Talk NEW: Trainers' Blogs Free Stuff

 We’ve also included additional notes in the agenda to help you deliver a well constructed and coherent learning intervention.

-This course outline has been designed for use with team leaders and junior managers and is intended to enable participants to identify what makes a high performing team and what they can be doing as managers to support that high performance.
+This course has been designed for use with team leaders and junior managers and is intended to enable participants to identify what makes a high performing team and what they can be doing as managers to support that high performance.

 It covers the Performance Management Cycle: Setting Goals; Monitoring and Review; Celebrating Success.